What you should do in preparation for your post

 Is it still necessary to attend the Trust teaching sessions whilst in GP?

 As well as your individual arrangements for attending F2 regional & mandatory teaching, you will also be expected to attend Learning Sets specifically designed for F2s in GP.
-There is also a handful of lunchtime teaching sessions here at the Postgraduate Medical Centre that you are expected to attend.
+There is also a handful of lunchtime teaching sessions here at the Postgraduate Medical Centre that are available for you to attend and can be logged on your teaching record but attendance is not mandatory, although encouraged wherever possible.

 Royal Devon & Exeter Hospital